USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Namelist look-up tables for different classes of simulated pollutants are used to define the parameters of different model species during the execution of the CMAQ programs.
 Gas-phase (gc), aerosol (ae), non-reactive (nr), and tracer (tr) species namelist files contain parameters for the model species that are included in these different classifications.
 The species namelist files are used to control how the different CMAQ programs and processes handle the model species.
 The namelist files define the following processes for each model species:

--   Emissions – is the pollutant from an emitted species
+-   Emissions surrogate – which (if any) emitted species is the pollutant mapped to
--   Emissions factor – if the pollutant is an emitted species, uniformly apply a scaling factor to the emissions
+-   Emissions factor – if the pollutant is mapped to an emitted species, uniformly apply a scaling factor to the emissions
--   Deposition velocity – does the pollutant have a deposition velocity
+-   Deposition velocity – which (if any) deposition velocity is the deposition velocity for the pollutant mapped to
--   Deposition velocity factor – if the pollutant does have a deposition velocity, uniformly apply a scaling factor to this velocity
+-   Deposition velocity factor – if the pollutant is mapped to a deposition velocity, uniformly apply a scaling factor to this velocity
--   Initial/boundary conditions – is the pollutant in the initial and boundary conditions
+-   Initial/boundary conditions – which (if any) initial and boundary condition species is the pollutant mapped to
--   IC/BC Factor – if the pollutant is in the initial/boundary conditions, uniformly apply a scaling factor to the concentrations
+-   IC/BC Factor – if the pollutant is mapped to an initial/boundary condition species, uniformly apply a scaling factor to the concentrations
--   Scavenging
+-   Scavenging - which (if any) species is the pollutant mapped to for scavenging
--   Scavenging factor
+-   Scavenging factor - if the pollutant is mapped to an species for scavenging, uniformly apply a scaling factor to the scavenging rate
 -   Gas-to-aerosol conversion – does the pollutant undergo heterogeneous transformation from the gas-phase to the aerosol-phase
 -   Gas-to-aqueous conversion – does the pollutant undergo heterogeneous transformation from the gas-phase to the liquid phase
 -   Aerosol-to-aqueous conversion – does the pollutant undergo heterogeneous transformation from the aerosol-phase to the liquid phase